 Once you protect your new furniture investment with our Comprehensive Protection Plan/Upholstered Fabric Furniture Plan, you’ve taken the first step towards keeping your upholstery looking beautiful!

-There are other steps that you can take in order to keep both new and older upholstery looking it’s best by minimizing wear and tear and preventing/removing common household stains.
+There are certain steps that you can take in order to keep both new and older upholstery looking it’s best by minimizing wear and tear and preventing/removing common household stains.
 You’ll find these important tips in Fabric Care and Cleaning Tips located below.

 It’s our way of reminding you that we take your home furnishing investments seriously and we know you do too!